skellis46/slipbox/artistic research and ecosystems.md

 ---

 # edit bin

+- Noting that it's _easier_ to find theoretical work to be in relation with.
+It's there.
+It's desk work.
+It's more tangible (which is ironic given body in performance work?)
+- more like a foreign body dropping into a pre-existing ecosystem; isolated; argument from authority; these are singular systems (Steyerl).

+re: post post-production (think of as 'the conditional')
+- the choices we make
+- telling the truth (timing matters - see Corporeal Epistemics) - rigour, honesty, integrity, transparency
+- I could do this.
+- I could do this.
+Which would be more true?
+- What are the reasons for applying one over another?

+- hanging over this are two historical practices as an artist: screendance, and choreography.
+They are inescapable.
+When I make timelapses I work with and through the eyes/frames of screendance and choreography.
+Caught or wrapped in my identity/history/practice.

+something like this as question underpinning my decision making (include something about not adding adding adding -- validation, calls to authority; also community of practice)

+“selected, pruned and spruced up” (Richardson, 1994 p.520) (from thesis)

 Garbolino cites George Kubler’s The Shape of Time to help describe the ways in which artworks and experiments are progressions through time.
 Kubler writes that every work of art is: